 Tell people you’re a designer and they’ll be able to comprehend.
 Tell them you’re also a developer and their brain starts putting one skill above the other.
 Even worse, they’ll assume the total sum of skills became less than that of a person only having one.
 Having not two – but skills in the dozens; I would add up to being about as skillful as an average kitchen sink.
 In that case, I’m one hell of a kitchen sink.

 I’m not sure what I am.
 Except for being very hard to label.
 I might be wrecking a club somewhere in China on a Saturday as a DJ, be knee deep in programming Max 4 Live devices on Sunday and finishing a remix for a major artist the next day.

 As a DJ I’ve toured the world, did about any size of gig you can imagine from Tomorrowland to your local bar.
 I’ve got a couple of top ten chart hits in the United Kingdom under my belt.
 My music supported by the biggest names in the industry.
 I run a recordlabel.
 I’ve founded one of the biggest agencies of The Netherlands and have a few more enterprises on the side.

-Yet, I’m never too far from a computer with Photoshop, Illustrator, InDesign, AfterEffects or Premiere Pro.
-I love graphic design.
+Yet, I’m never too far from a computer.
+Photoshop, Illustrator, InDesign, After Effects or Premiere Pro – I love graphic design.
 Oh, and 3D design as well.
-Sometimes a bit of copywriting or just for the sake of giggles the odd column.
+Sometimes a bit of copywriting or for the sake of giggles be writing the odd column.
 Besides being stuck behind either a DJ booth, studio console or MacPro I’m also a public speaker and tutor.

 I do stuff.